 - 1. Identify the unknown(s).
-Always remember to read the question carefully! - A final second s - 2.
+Always remember to read the question carefully! - 2.
 Construct an algebraic model by using a variable to represent one of the unknowns.

 If there are two or more unknowns check whether the unknowns are related.
 If the unknowns are related, all unknowns should be expressed in terms of one variable.
 If the unknowns are not related (see example 4), more than one variable may be required.